romayalon/noobaa-core/docs/design/NSFSGlacierStorageClass.md

 ## Approach
 The current approach to support `GLACIER` storage class is to separate the implementation into two parts.
 Main NooBaa process only manages metadata on the files/objects via extended attributes and maintains relevant data in a log file.
-Another process (currently `manage_nsfs`) manages the actual movements of the files across disk and tape.
+Another process (currently `noobaa-cli`) manages the actual movements of the files across disk and tape.

 There are 3 primary flows of concern and this document will discuss all 3 of them: